-- 1) Have fewer than a pre-determined number of absences in a course - 2) Are eligible to be tested in accordance with the Dallas ISD Systemwide Testing Policy (on the testing variables) - 3) Have the necessary prior-year and current-year test results for the 2011-12 school year - 4) Are continuously enrolled during the term of interest - 5) Were not retained in either of the two previous years (for ITBS/Logramos, STAAR 3-8, TAKS, and middle school ACP outcome variables only)
+- 4) Are continuously enrolled during the term of interest - 5) Were not retained in either of the two previous years (for ITBS/Logramos, STAAR 3-8, TAKS, and middle school ACP outcome variables only)

 Continuous enrollment eligibility requirements vary per assessment.
-For semester-based ACPs, a student who misses more than 10 days of a course prior to the last instructional day of a semester will not be eligible for inclusion in the calculation of an ACP SEI for that semester.
+For semester 1 ACPs, a student who misses more than 10 days of a course prior to the last instructional day of the semester will not be eligible for inclusion in the calculation of a semester 1 ACP SEI.
+For semester 2 ACPs, a student who misses more than 9 days of a course prior to the last instructional day of the semester will not be eligible for inclusion in the calculation of a semester 2 ACP SEI.
 For year-long courses, a student who misses more than a pre-determined number of days in a course prior to the course-relevant assessment will not be eligible for inclusion in the calculation of a norm-referenced, STAAR, or TAKS SEI.
 The maximum number of absences allowed for the full school year is 20; the number of absences applicable to a specific course is pro-rated from the first instructional day of the term to the last instructional day before the first day of the course-relevant testing period.
 (See Appendix A for test-specific attendance requirements.)